 Lake Babcock Bass Fishing by Kayak

-While there was a fishing dock available for public use, the adventurous spirit in me was all about covering as much of the lake as possible in a rented kayak.
-Besides, with a kayak rental rate of just $10 an hour, how could any freshwater fishing aficionado pass up the opportunity to investigate every point and drop-off?
+While there was a fishing dock available for public use, the adventurous spirit in me was all about covering as much of the lake as possible in a kayak.
+Once you're there, you may find yourself wanting to investigate every point and drop-off as well, so bring your own vessel or find a rental.

-So there I was, with a bag of 5-inch Gary Yamamoto soft plastic Senkos, my medium action fishing rod, and a rented kayak from Curry Creek Outfitters.
+So there I was, with a bag of 5-inch Gary Yamamoto soft plastic Senkos, my medium action fishing rod, and a kayak.
 Excitement bubbled up inside me as I launched the kayak from the shoreline and began my quest.

 Largemouth Bass Success